Solidarity with Cubans:

 What's Happening in Cuba?

-Soaring inflation in conjunction with the US blockade have made essential goods, including food, medicine, and sanitary products, unaffordable for most Cubans.
-Water and fuel shortages , combined with daily electricity blackouts in some regions, complicate daily life.
-Caring for children, the elderly, and sick loved ones in such circumstances is exceedingly difficult.
-Hurricane Melissa's arrival last week wreaked further havoc on the island: the United Nations declared it the most intense storm to hit Cuba in decades.
+Soaring inflation in conjunction with the escalation of the US blockade have made essential goods, including food, medicine, and sanitary products, unaffordable for most Cubans.
+Critical water and fuel shortages, combined with daily electricity blackouts across the country, complicate daily life, not to mention caring for children, the elderly, and sick loved ones.
+Hurricane Melissa's arrival in October 2025 wreaked further havoc on the island: the United Nations declared it the most intense storm to hit Cuba in decades.

 What You Can Do

-For those in the Okanagan Valley, contact Elise at +1 (510) 280 4914 to arrange pick up or delivery of in-kind donations.
+If you are in the Okanagan Valley and have items on our list that you wish to contribute, please contact Elise at +1 (510) 280 4914 to arrange pick up or delivery of in-kind donations.

 Gracias de antemano!